This is the multi-page printable view of this section. Click here to print.

 |

-| HTTP 2.0 | Select | Set whether to use HTTP/2 when connecting client and server |
+| HTTP 2.0 | Optional | Set whether to use HTTP/2 when connecting client and server |

-| SSL Certificate | Select | Select encryption certificate and security level (set when using HTTPS protocol)
+| SSL Certificate | Optional | Select encryption certificate and security level (when using HTTPS protocol)

 |

-| Server SSL security level | Required | Select security level when configuring End-to-End SSL (HTTPSS protocol setting)
+| Server SSL Security Level | Required | Select security level when configuring End-to-End SSL (when using HTTPS protocol)

 |

-| Category | Required | Detailed description |
+| Item | Required | Detailed Description |

 |---|---|---|

-| Description | Select | Enter resource description |
+| Description | Optional | Enter resource description |

-| Tag | Select | Add Tag
+| Tag | Optional | Add tag

 |

-SSL Security Level Support Items
+Supported Items by SSL Security Level

 | Security Level | TLS Version | Cipher Suite (Encryption Algorithm) |